LedgerHQ/app-conflux/README.md

 ### 3. I am a Conflux eSpace user, which app should I use?

 Since the Conflux eSpace is fully compatible with the Ethereum, you can use the Ethereum app + MetaMask to interact with eSpace.

+### 4. Does this app support the Conflux 1559 hardfork?

+Yes